vinayakb31/czariwnl/README.md

+## Hi there 👋

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [https://github.com/czariwnl/Projects](https://github.com/czariwnl/Projects)
+- 👨‍💻 All of my projects are available at [Projects](https://github.com/czariwnl/Projects)

 - 📫 Discord: **CZAR#0027**